Schneider Trophy: Nationalism

 The 1923 trophy, contested at Cowes, went to the Americans with a sleek, liquid-cooled engined craft designed by Glenn Curtiss.
 It used the Curtiss D-12 engine.
-US Navy Lieutenant David Rittenhouse won the cup, and his teammate Rutledge Irvine was second in an identical aircraft.
+U.S. Navy Lieutenant David Rittenhouse won the cup, and his teammate Rutledge Irvine was second in an identical aircraft.
 The British Sea Lion III (flown by 1922 winner Henry Biard), and the French entry withdrew from the race.
 The preparation of the United States team, backed by government support and using Curtiss racing biplanes derived from inter-military competitions, increased the speed and the investment of a winning entry significantly.
 In 1924 the competition was cancelled as no other nation turned out to face the Americans: the Italians and the French withdrew; and both British craft crashed in pre-race trials.
-In 1925 at Chesapeake Bay the Americans won again, with US pilot Jimmy Doolittle winning in a Curtiss R3C ahead of the British Gloster III and the Italian Macchi M.33.
-Two British planes did not compete (R. J. Mitchell's Supermarine S.4 and the other Gloster III were damaged before the race).
+In 1925 at Chesapeake Bay the Americans won again, with U.S. pilot Jimmy Doolittle winning in a Curtiss R3C ahead of the British Gloster III and the Italian Macchi M.33.
+R. J. Mitchell's Supermarine S.4 and the other Gloster III were damaged before the race and did not compete.
 Two of the American planes did not finish.

 Benito Mussolini instructed the Italian aircraft industry to "win the Schneider Trophy at all costs" and so demonstrate the effectiveness of his Fascist government.
 In 1926, the Italians returned with a Macchi M.39 and won against the Americans with a 396.69 km/h run at Hampton Roads.
 The United States, short of funds, did not develop new aircraft for the 1926 title defence; the M.39, designed by Mario Castoldi, used a Fiat AS2 engine and was streamlined in the manner of the 1925 Supermarine and Curtiss entrants.
-The American teams withdrew from further competition after the 1926 race, as the military were unwilling to fund entrants.
+The American teams withdrew from further competition after the 1926 race, as the military was unwilling to fund entrants.
 In 1927 at Venice the British responded by enlisting government backing and RAF pilots (the High Speed Flight) for the Supermarine, Gloster, and Shorts entries.
 Supermarine's Mitchell-designed S.5s took first and second places; no other entrants finished.
 The race was witnessed by an estimated 250,000 spectators.
-1927 was the last annual competition, the event then moving to a biennial schedule to allow for more development time under mutual agreement.
+1927 was the last annual competition, the event was then mutually agreed to be held biennially to allow more development time.

 In 1929, at Calshot, Supermarine won again in the Supermarine S.6 with the new Rolls-Royce R engine with an average speed of 528.89 km/h.
 Both Britain and Italy entered two new aircraft and a backup plane from the previous race.
 Three of the four new aircraft were disqualified (Supermarine S.6 N.248) or failed to finish the course (both Macchi M.67s), with the older Macchi M.52R taking second and Supermarine S.5 taking third.
 Although France had ordered racing seaplanes from Bernard and Nieuport-Delage in 1928, they were unable to complete them in time for the 1929 race.